cisagov/windows-commando-packer/README.md

 GitHub Actions can build this project in three different modes depending on how the build was triggered from GitHub.

-1. **Non-release test**: After a normal commit or pull request GitHub Actions will build the project, and run tests and validation on the Packer template.
-It will **not** build an image.
+1. **Development release**: After a normal commit or pull request GitHub Actions will build the project, and run tests and validation on the Packer template.
+   An image will be built and deployed using the [`build`](.github/workflows/build.yml) workflow.
+This should be configured to deploy the image to a single region using a development account.
-1. **Pre-release deploy**: Publish a GitHub release with the "This is a pre-release" checkbox checked.
+1. **Pre-release**: Publish a GitHub release with the "This is a pre-release" checkbox checked.
 An image will be built and deployed using the [`prerelease`](.github/workflows/prerelease.yml) workflow.
 This should be configured to deploy the image to a single region using a non-production account (e.g. "staging").
-1. **Production release deploy**: Publish a GitHub release with the "This is a pre-release" checkbox unchecked.
+1. **Production release**: Publish a GitHub release with the "This is a pre-release" checkbox unchecked.
 An image will be built and deployed using the [`release`](.github/workflows/release.yml) workflow.
 This should be configured to deploy the image to multiple regions using a production account.

 ### Using Your Local Environment ###